 Maladministration is essentially any activity or practice which results in non-compliance with administrative regulations and requirements and includes the application of persistent mistakes or poor administration.

-- Withholding of information, by deliberate act or omission, from us which is required to assure Active
+- withholding of information, by deliberate act or omission, from us, which is required

-- Failure to carry out internal assessment, internal moderation or internal verification in accordance with our requirements
+- failure to carry out internal assessment, internal moderation or internal verification in accordance with requirements

-- Deliberate failure to continually adhere to our centre recognition and/or qualification approval requirements or actions assigned to your centre
+- deliberate failure to adhere to our centre recognition and/or qualification approval requirements

 Process for making an allegation of malpractice or maladministration

-Anybody who identifies or is made aware of suspected or actual cases of malpractice or maladministration at any time must immediately notify the Directors of Academy of Learning Ltd. In doing so they should put them in writing/email and enclose appropriate supporting evidence.
+Anybody who identifies or is made aware of suspected or actual cases of malpractice or maladministration at any time must immediately notify the Senior Management of EDLounge Ltd. In doing so they should put them in writing/email and enclose appropriate supporting evidence.

-- ANE’s staff members name and job role - if they are involved in the case
+- EDLounge Ltd.'s staff member's name and job role - if they are involved in the case

-- Nature of the suspected or actual malpractice and associated dates details and outcome of any initial investigation carried out by the centre or anybody else involved in the case, including any mitigating circumstances
+- nature of the suspected or actual malpractice and associated dates and details, including any mitigating circumstances

-The Directors will then conduct an initial investigation prior to ensure that staff involved in the initial investigation are competent and have no personal interest in the outcome of the investigation.
+Senior Management will then conduct an initial investigation to ensure that staff involved in the initial investigation are competent and have no personal interest in the outcome of the investigation.

 In all cases of suspected malpractice and maladministration reported we’ll protect the identity of the ‘informant’ in accordance with our duty of confidentiality and/or any other legal duty.

 Sometimes a person making an allegation of malpractice or maladministration may wish to remain anonymous.
-Although it is always preferable to reveal your identity and contact details to us; however if you are concerned about possible adverse consequences you may request that the Directors do not divulge your identity.
+Although it is always preferable to reveal your identity and contact details to us, if you are concerned about possible adverse consequences you may request that Senior Management do not divulge your identity.

-While we are prepared to investigate issues which are reported to us anonymously we shall always try to confirm an allegation by means of a separate investigation before taking up the matter with those the allegation relates.
+While we are prepared to investigate issues which are reported to us anonymously, we shall always try to confirm an allegation by means of a separate investigation before taking up the matter with those to whom the allegation relates.

-In accordance with regulatory requirements all suspected cases of maladministration and malpractice will be examined promptly by ANE to establish if malpractice or maladministration has occurred and will take all reasonable steps to prevent any adverse effect from the occurrence as defined by Ofqual.
+In accordance with regulatory requirements all suspected cases of maladministration and malpractice will be examined promptly by EDLounge Ltd. to establish if malpractice or maladministration has occurred and will take all reasonable steps to prevent any adverse effect from the occurrence as defined by Ofqual.

 We will acknowledge receipt, as appropriate, to external parties within 48 hours.

-Our Director will be responsible for ensuring the investigation is carried out in a prompt and effective manner and in accordance with the procedures in this policy and will allocate a relevant member of staff to lead the investigation and establish whether or not the malpractice or maladministration has occurred, and review any supporting evidence received or gathered by ANE.
+Our SLT will be responsible for ensuring the investigation is carried out in a prompt and effective manner and in accordance with the procedures in this policy and will allocate a relevant member of staff to lead the investigation and establish whether or not the malpractice or maladministration has occurred, and review any supporting evidence received or gathered by EDLounge Ltd.